 There’s Been A Ton Of Interest In Grain-Free Diets Lately

 And that’s a good thing!
-Protocols such as the GAPS diet take advantage of a grain-free lifestyle to heal all kinds of disorders like ADD, allergies, asthma and autism (plus ones that don’t begin with “A,” too!).
-Life after ketchup has been pretty awesome for us, so why not make it a permanent thing?
+Protocols such as the GAPS diet take advantage of a grain-free lifestyle to recover and heal from all kids of issues.
+It’s been pretty awesome for us, so why not make it a permanent thing?
 After all, if going off grains can bring so much healing it must be because grains are bad, right?
-That’s pretty much what I’ve thought for the past 10 months.
+That’s pretty much what I’ve thought for awhile now.

 For whatever reason I tend to want to categorize things as good or bad.
 Trips to the beach?
 Good.
-Micah puking into my hand at Whole Foods?
+Three year-old puking into my hand at Whole Foods?
 Bad.
 Grains?
 As a bazillion Facebook relationship status’ proclaim, it’s complicated.

 Our relationship with grains is oh-so-very-personal.
 For some, our ancestry and current health status indicate we should probably avoid them.
 For others the exact opposite is true.
 As much as it would simplify things there is no perfect diet for everyone.

 For Example . . .

 The vibrantly healthy people Dr. Price studies in the Swiss Alps ate about 50% of their diet as grains (mostly rye bread).
 When eaten with butter, the phosphorous-rich rye actually increased the bioavailability of the calcium from the butter.
 Good.
 (Note: They went to great lengths reduce anti-nutrients – germinating the rye, sifting, and finally souring the dough.)